 Mid North Forecast

-Tuesday Cloudy.
-Slight (30%) chance of a shower, most likely in the morning and afternoon.
-Light winds becoming W/SW 15 to 20 km/h during the day.
+Saturday Partly cloudy.
+Slight (20%) chance of a shower in the south.
+Light winds becoming S 15 to 20 km/h during the afternoon.

 Mid North Weather Forecasts

 ||6||23||5%||< 1mm||Nil||SE 20||54||SSE 28||28|

 All south-east Queensland schools have been shut today and businesses are being asked to close by lunchtime as ex-Cyclone Debbie nears, bringing severe thunderstorms, torrential rain and flash flooding.

 Government loans announced for cyclone-affected farmers as wet weather prevents assessment of crop damage